-- What is the subject population to be analyzed? - What is the imaging modality? - What are the imaging conditions? - What is the vendor of the imaging modality? - Is the image with image processing (enhancement processing, filtering processing, etc.) or raw data (data before processing on devices requiring reconstruction processing) used? - Presence or absence of contrast - It should be set as an input condition to specify that the product submitted for registration can demonstrate appropriate performance.
+- What is the subject population to be analyzed? (e.g., patients suspected of having colorectal lesions (e.g., colorectal polyp, precancerous colorectal lesion, or early colorectal cancer, persons undergoing disease screening)) - What is the imaging modality? (e.g., flexible endoscope, rigid endoscope) - What are the imaging conditions? (e.g., identification of image mode (white light mode, image enhancement mode, magnifying endoscopic image, etc.)) - What is the vendor of the imaging modality? (e.g., marketing authorization holder of endoscope, image processing device, etc. used) - Is the image with image processing (enhancement processing, reconstruction processing, etc.) used/or are raw data before image processing used? - Presence/absence of dye use

+It should be set as an input condition to specify that the product submitted for registration can demonstrate appropriate performance.
 It should also be noted that these conditions should be considered for evaluation during the test.